salsita/node-pg-migrate/README.md

 For SSL connection to DB you can set `PGSSLMODE` environment variable to value from [list](https://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNECT-SSLMODE) other then `disable`. e.g. `PGSSLMODE=require pg-migrate up` ([pg](https://github.com/brianc/node-postgres/blob/master/CHANGELOG.md#v260) will take it into account)

+### Locking

+`pg-migrate` automatically checks if no other migration is run.
+For this it locks migration table and enters comment there.
+There are other options how to do it, but I choose this one (see #88).
+In some circumstances it is possible that lock will not be released (Error message - `Error: Unable to fetch migrations: Error: Another migration is already running`).
+In that case it is needed to run `pg-migrate unlock`.

 ## Defining Migrations